Mental Health Facilities Oakland, CA

 Felton Institute - 2.4 miles from Oakland, CA

 Felton Institute is a mental health clinic in Alameda, CA, located at 1005 Atlantic Avenue, 94501 zip code area.
 Felton Institute provides outpatient treatment.
-Felton Institute offers couples/family therapy, psychotropic medication and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and young adults.
-Felton Institute also supports seniors or older adults, people with serious mental illness and transitional age young adults.
-Additional services offered at Felton Institute include vocational rehabilitation services, housing services and case management.
+Felton Institute offers activity therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, children / adolescents and young adults.
+Felton Institute also supports people with serious mental illness, seniors or older adults and transitional age young adults.
+Additional services offered at Felton Institute include intensive case management, psychosocial rehabilitation services and family psychoeducation.

 Learn More